obi1kenobi/cargo-semver-checks/test_crates/README.md

 is a map from the crate pair path to the (sorted) list of query output.

-The output of a lint on a crate pair (a pair is a `new` and `old` crate) is the raw output of a query, assuming that the current crate is the `new` one, and the baseline crate is the `old` one.
+The output of a lint on a crate pair (a pair is a `new` and `old` crate) is the raw output of a query.
+The current crate is the `new` one, and the baseline crate is the `old` one.

 The `template` crate pair is mostly for convenience -- it is safe to